nicole-numfocus/pandas-czi/proposal.md

   for heterogenous, tabular data, and is the most-used Python tag on StackOverflow (@robinson_2019).
 Pandas documentation averages over 1,000,000 unique vistors per month.
-Speficially within the biomedical and life sciences, pandas is used by directly by researchers and libraries[^libraries].
+Speficially within the biomedical and life sciences, pandas is used by directly by researchers and by libraries[^libraries].

-  The proposal consists of library maintenance, improving the extension array interface, a native extension type for text data, and improvements to Pandas documentation and performance monitoring tooling.
+  The proposal requests funding for library maintenance, improving the extension array interface, a native extension type for text data, and improvements to Pandas documentation and performance monitoring tooling.

 ---